Title: Another waste of public money

 For too long T&T has been allowed to develop into an anything goes kind of society.
 In other words lawlessness is considered OK so long as you are not 'killing' anyone.
 Breaking a red light or thieving a little is OK so long as you're not caught because your needs are greater than all the rest of law abiding citizens.
 This mentality is the beginning of crime and the continuations of it.

-We interrupt Trinidad & Tobago's Crime Problem to share correct from past years:
+A pause from Trinidad & Tobago's Crime Problem to share caption from past times:

-Today is: 21st October (GMT), in history on the 21st of October, 1827 AD the following birth happened:
+Today is: 10th December (GMT), in history on the 10th of December, 1572 AD the following death happened: